Sequoyahs Autumn Argument

 Top-level/must knows:

-1. I will vote on most arguments.
-I am probably better for policy and K arguments (method debates are fine).
-I’m experienced w/ philosophy but LD’s execution isn’t great.
-Theory or tricks-heavy strats need to be complete arguments, not ad homs, and have real warrants.
-Meaningful, resolvable, complete arguments are good.
-Hail marys are inadvisable regardless of stylistic decisions.
+- Will vote on most arguments, better for policy and K arguments (method debates and clash rounds are fine).
+Experienced w/ philosophy but LD’s execution is hit-or-miss.
+Theory or tricks-heavy strats need to be complete arguments and have actual warrants.
+Meaningful, resolvable, complete arguments are good, hail marys are inadvisable regardless of style.

-2. Explanation, weighing, clash, and judge instruction are crucial.
-Do more resolving interactions between things, not just telling me “x matters before y” if your opponent is telling me “y matters before x.”
-Yes tech > truth in that I resolve rounds based on judge instruction (aka the flow), am open to many args and lit bases, but truth matters in the sense that args start at zero and go up from there.
-Weighing relies on good args.
-If I didn’t understand it, I can’t vote on it.
+- Explanation, weighing, clash, and judge instruction are crucial.
+Do more resolving interactions btwn things.
+Yes tech > truth in that I resolve rounds based on the flow, am open to a lot of args (would prefer to see what you’re good at), but truth matters in the sense that args start at zero and go up from there and I’m not abandoning all common sense, if I didn’t understand it, I can’t vote on it.

-5. Won’t vote on any -isms (extremely likely to give an L20).
-I will not flow args from known hate orgs (ex: the heritage foundation).
-Will, however, evaluate impact turns, and am willing to vote on things like spark, wipeout, and extinction good (read: as negative util/preserving future value) arguments.
-Won’t vote on ‘warming good.’
-My threshold for responses is lower the worse/edging on morally abhorrent the argument is.
+- Not voting on -isms or discriminatory args, this includes args from hate orgs (ex: the heritage foundation).
+Will eval impact turns like spark, wipeout, and extinction good (read: as negative util/preserving value) but I understand why many aren’t receptive to these.
+Not evaluating things like ‘warming good.’
+Threshold for responses is always lower the worse/edging on abhorrent the arg is.

 Lincoln-Douglas